salrashid123/vault-plugin-secrets-gcp-cab/README.md

 The existing GCP `access_token` secrets plugin plugin Vault provides uses the credentials Vault is seeded with to create additional serviceAccounts "per roleset" and then assign them IAM permissions on GCP resources.
 Essentially, its creating N service account and then applying permissions.
 This technique has several limitations which is described [in the docs](https://www.vaultproject.io/docs/secrets/gcp#service-accounts-are-tied-to-rolesets).

-In contrast, this plugin uses Vaults Service Account to perform [IAM Impersonation](https://cloud.google.com/iam/docs/creating-short-lived-service-account-credentials) on another Service Account an `access_token`.
-From there, the access_token that represents the target service account can be restricted further by applying [Credential Access Boundary](https://cloud.google.com/iam/docs/downscoping-short-lived-credentials) rules.
+In contrast, this plugin uses Vaults Service Account to perform [IAM Impersonation](https://cloud.google.com/iam/docs/creating-short-lived-service-account-credentials) on another Service Account and get its `access_token`.
+From there, the `access_token` that represents the target service account can be restricted further by applying [Credential Access Boundary](https://cloud.google.com/iam/docs/downscoping-short-lived-credentials) rules.

 In other words, this plugin does not create new service accounts but rather assumes the identity of another service account and then attenuates the scope of GCP resources that new token can access.